Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Method

 \subsubsection{SoftRank: Placing \emph{Order} before \emph{Scale}}

-We introduce SoftRankPO, a KL–regularised policy‑optimization method that aligns a trainable policy with \emph{ranked} preferences.
-By divorcing learning signals from raw reward magnitudes, SoftRankPO avoids scale‑induced instability and eliminates the need for separate value critics, while still operating inside a familiar KL trust‑region.
+We introduce SoftRankPO, a KL-regularized policy-optimization method that aligns a trainable policy with \emph{ranked} preferences.
+By divorcing learning signals from raw reward magnitudes, SoftRankPO reduces sensitivity to reward scale and variance while still operating inside a familiar KL trust region.

 Consider a state \(s\) with reward vector \(\mathbf R=(R_1,\dots,R_K)\) for the \(K\) candidate actions.
-We first convert ordinal information into a standardised score through the mapping
+We first convert the ordinal information into a standardized score through the mapping

 where \(\Phi^{-1}\) denotes the inverse standard normal CDF of $\mathcal N(0,1)$, $A_i^\star=\Phi^{-1}(p_i)$ and $\bar A^\star=\tfrac1K\sum_{j}A_j^\star$.
 The temperature parameter $\tau > 0$ controls the contrast between high- and low-ranked actions, enabling smoother or sharper advantage shaping.
-Equation~\eqref{eq:softrank_long} leaves the relative ranking of rewards intact, removes any dependence on affine transformations of \(\mathbf R\), and produces zero‑mean, low‑variance scores whenever \(K\) is reasonably large.
+Equation~\eqref{eq:softrank_long} preserves the relative ranking of rewards, is invariant to affine transformations of \(\mathbf R\), and produces approximately zero-mean, bounded-variance scores whenever \(K\) is reasonably large.
+In Appendix~A we formalize these properties and show that the resulting advantages are sub-Gaussian, providing a stable and well-behaved signal for policy optimization.

-\begin{theorem}[Zero‑mean and bounded‑variance of SoftRank scores] Let $\mathbf R = (R_1,\dots,R_K)$ be a reward vector with distinct entries, and let $A_i$ be the SoftRank scores obtained from Eq.~\eqref{eq:softrank_long} with temperature $\tau>0$.
-Then

-\end{theorem} Through this mechanism, we obtain a stable and reliable advantage signal.
-Next, we show how to incorporate this new signal into a constrained optimization objective.